InsertLaterStudios/passwordManager/2 README postgresql.txt

 	CHECK ((q1 IS NULL) OR (a1 IS NOT NULL)),
 	CHECK ((q2 IS NULL) OR (a2 IS NOT NULL)),
 	CHECK ((q3 IS NULL) OR (a3 IS NOT NULL)));
+GRANT SELECT, INSERT, UPDATE, DELETE ON users TO sammy;
+GRANT SELECT, INSERT, UPDATE, DELETE ON passwords TO sammy;
 \q
 exit